zooko/smalloc/README.md

-   running time when appending N bytes to the Vector). `smalloc()` optimizes out almost all of that copying of data, with the simple expedient of jumping to a much larger slot size whenever `realloc()`'ing an allocation to a larger size.
-My profiling results indicate that this technique would indeed eliminate at least 90% of the unnecessary memory-copying when extending Vectors, making it almost costless to extend a Vector any number of times (as long as the new size doesn't exceed the size of `smalloc`'s large slots: 4 MiB).
+   running time when appending N bytes to the Vector). `smalloc()` optimizes out almost all of that copying of data, with the simple expedient of jumping to a much larger slot size whenever `realloc()`'ing an allocation to a larger size (see "Algorithms, More Detail -- Growers", above).
+My profiling results indicate that this technique would indeed eliminate at least 90% of the memory-copying when extending Vectors, making it almost costless to extend a Vector any number of times (as long as the new size doesn't exceed the size of `smalloc`'s large slots: 4 MiB).

    I am hopeful that `smalloc` may achieve all five of these goals.
 If so, it may turn out to be a very useful tool!